CReynoldson/whats-the-weather/README.md

 I believe having a searchable dropdown selector would be an overall better user experience, and it would also help with data integrity issues inherint in the API filter.

 For example, what happens when a user searches the API with just "Portland"?
 As it is currently, they get weather for both Portland Maine, and Portland Oregon?
 But which one did they want and how are they able to specify that more clearly?

-As a half measure it would be possible to track which data object is related to which city and display both of them, but I think as a user I would prefer just the city I asked for, and not also one across the country that happens to have the same name.
+I think as a user I would prefer just the city I asked for, and not also one across the country that happens to have the same name.
+A drop down would help me avoid that.
+It would also help minimize user typos by prompting city options, rather than the user having to spell a city properly.

 Results from the API included all 3 temperature units (see Assumptions for more detail), and I would have had the weather details displayed in a box under the city drop down, with tabs to toggle between the different unit views.
 Clicking a tab would re-render the box with that unit's temperature data.